 While many gunship crews liked the speed, agility, and hard-to-hit slender lines of the Cobra, there was another faction that preferred the old Huey gunships: the door gunners not only provided additional eyes and ears, they could also lay down suppressive fire to the rear of the helicopter.
 The debate between the two factions went on through the war.

-The Cobra's primary external warloads were 7-round or 19-round 70-millimeter (2.75-inch) rocket pods, with rockets fitted with high explosive warheads; flechette anti-personnel dart ("nail") warheads; white phosphorus incendiary warheads; or smoke target marking warheads.
+The Cobra's primary external warloads were 7-round or 19-round 70-millimeter (2.75-inch) rocket pods, with rockets fitted with high explosive warheads; anti-personnel flechette / dart ("nail") warheads; white phosphorus incendiary warheads; or smoke target marking warheads.
 Four-round 127-millimeter (5-inch) Zuni rocket pods were also qualified, but rarely if ever used in combat.
-The rocket pods were called "Hog pods" and a Cobra with a full load of four Hog pods was called a "Heavy Hog".
+The rocket pods were called "Hog pods"; a Cobra with a full load of four Hog pods was called a "Heavy Hog".

 Early Cobras with the one-gun turret also sometimes carried one or two SUU-11/A Minigun pods with 1,500 rounds each on the stub wing pylons.
 The range and killing power of the Minigun was limited, however, and though the 70 millimeter rockets had much more reach and punch, they were inaccurate and had to generally be fired in salvos to blanket a target.
 To provide more hitting power, beginning in 1969 many AH-1Gs were fitted with the XM-35 cannon system, which was a GE M61A1 Vulcan 20-millimeter six-barrel Gatling gun carried on a pylon, with a streamlined fairing attached to the left side of the helicopter on the top of the landing skid for ammunition storage, and panels added below the cockpit to provide protection from muzzle blast.
 Aircrews had to hang on to canopy panels when firing to keep the panels from popping open.